John Sisson, Realtor®, Salesperson,

 ''We bought the water heater at Sears, and the sales clerk chose FAST for our installation, as they always give good service for her customers.
 Everyone there was friendly.
 They arrived EARLY after calling to ask if it was okay to start early.
 Chad was our installer.
 He explained everything he needed to do based on ''Code'' and gave us options all along the way.
 Everyone went the extra distance to make us happy.
 I would give them highest marks and I would not deal with anyone else for my water heater needs.''

-This is a new section where I'll list different articles, programs and options pertaining to mortgage assistance, re-negotiation, etc.
+In this section I'll list different articles, programs and options pertaining to mortgage assistance, re-negotiation, etc.

 #1: The U.S. Treasury Department has approved CALHFA's plan to use nearly 2 billion dollars in federal funding to help California families who are struggling to pay their mortgages.

-#2: Fannie Mae recently launched WaysHome, at know your options.com a free, interactive multi-media tool designed to educate homeowners about their options to avoid foreclosure, empower them to make informed decisions and motivate them to take action and seek help in 2011:
+#2: Fannie Mae's site isKnow Your Options.com, a general homeowner and buyer assistance site which includes a free, interactive multi-media tool designed to educate homeowners about their options to avoid foreclosure, empower them to make informed decisions and motivate them to take action and seek help in 2015.

 This site explains the options of Refinancing, Repayment Plan, Forebearance, Modification, and Deed-for Lease.